annarosejohny/Machine-learning/README.md

 # Machine-learning
-Assignments related to machine learning course
+Implementation of various machine learning algorithms for different purposes